David Suzuki's doom and gloom lecture about Fukushima.

-VICE wanted to get to the bottom of what's rumour and what's fact, so I went to the top.
-Hours before dawn, my phone rang with a 12-digit Geneva number.
-It was Malcolm Crick, secretary of United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR).
-With widespread anxiety about Fukushima, is it warranted?
+I wanted to get to the bottom of what's rumor and what's fact, so I went to the top.
+I spoke with Malcolm Crick, secretary of the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR).
+He called me a few hours before dawn recently from Geneva.

 “Though such on-site problems need to be taken seriously and resolved, they do not increase the doses or associated health risks much as they are well monitored.”

 Suzuki isn't the only one sounding the alarm, however.
 Australian physician Dr. Helen Caldicott has long-crusaded against the nuclear industry, which she believes has friends in high places and a vested interest in distorting the facts.

 “I don't care if they criticize us,” she told me.
 “David (Suzuki) has hesitated to get into the whole nuclear debate, but he's a careful scientist.